xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 ![8000-traps-dashboard.png]({{site.baseurl}}/images/8000-traps-dashboard.png)

 Traffic hits L3_ACL_FORCE_PUNT NPU trap.
-Only 67pps of traffic is accepted.
+Only 67pps of traffic is accepted and the rest is dropped.
 This is expected and aligned with what’s programmed on router:

 <div class="highlighter-rouge">
 <pre class="highlight">